Building Products With Creative Intent

 What if the key to your next breakthrough product lies not in productivity but in the creative thinking you’ve been overlooking?
 How will you harness the power of creative thinking to develop products that not only meet market demands but also inspire and captivate?

-Creating a successful product starts with identifying a need.
-Conduct research to understand your target audience's pain points and needs through surveys, interviews and market analysis.
+Creating a successful product begins with clearly identifying a genuine need.
+Conduct thorough research to understand your target audience’s pain points and priorities.
+Use surveys, interviews and careful market analysis to gather meaningful insights that inform smarter, more focused decisions.

-To cultivate innovative thinking and create standout products, it's essential to challenge conventional thinking.
-Think about how your product can revolutionise its category.
-Incorporate diverse perspectives by involving individuals from various backgrounds and areas of expertise, enriching the ideation process.
+To cultivate innovative thinking and create standout products, challenge conventional assumptions and reimagine what your offering could achieve.
+Consider how it might redefine its category rather than simply compete within it.
+Invite diverse perspectives from different backgrounds and areas of expertise to strengthen and enrich the ideation process.

 When designing with a user-centric approach, you need to empathise by putting yourself in your users' shoes to understand their experiences and challenges.
 This is crucial for creating products and services that truly connect with your users.
 By stepping into their perspective, you can understand their goals, frustrations and motivations.